Our Farmer Training Program

 CRAFT Program Events

 All apprentices are encouraged to take part in all CRAFT program events during the season.
 They happen during regular work times (Monday afternoons) and if you attend, there is no need to make up the work time.
-If you do not attend the event, you're expected to come to work for the usual schedule.
-Apprentices can use a farm vehicle to attend the program events or can use their own vehicles and be compensated for the travel at .40 c/mi.
+If you do not attend the event, you are expected to come to work for the usual schedule.
+We will attempt to have a road-worthy farm vehicle available for Apprentices to take to the CRAFT program.
+If we cannot supply one (due to forces beyond our control), apprentices may use one of their own vehicles and receive reimbursement for the travel at .40c/mi.
+If there is a road-worthy farm vehicle available and the apprentices choose to use their own vehicle, they will not be reimbursed.
 It is not a requirement to attend the CRAFT program events.

 One apprentice each week will drive the vegetables to Boston.
 Each apprentice can be the Boston Driver, if they desire, but not for less than two months at a time.

 Every apprentice will be trained in the safe use and maintenance of two farm tractors.
 The tractor assignments will be made during the program orientation.
 All attempts will be made to let each apprentice do all of the jobs on "their" tractors during the season so they can learn the jobs thoroughly.
 In this way apprentices are given the opportunity to learn general tractor skills by focusing on two tractors while at the same time minimizing training needs and repair costs.

 A stipend of $750 is paid to each first-year apprentice.
 Stipends are paid on the 15th of each month.
 A tax withholding is taken out of this stipend.
 Stipends will be set year-to-year by the General Manager and approved by the Board of Directors.

 All apprentices are covered by workers compensation and covered (with certain legal limitations) for all work-related injuries.
 Work related injuries must be reported and documented within 24 hours of the injury.